Dastano/flow3r-dating/README.md

 I generated mine at: https://hovercode.com/ and scaled it down with Photoshop to 240x240

+## Known Bugs:

+- Yes, swapMode: 1 will trigger Volume Control, but its better then touch :3 and we don't play music anyway.

 ## Default config

 - Mode: 2 = Gliching (pretty much same as on Nick App - Rotating)